Chevrotain/chevrotain/packages/website/docs/guide/internals.md

 **_Chevrotain needs to "understand" the grammar structure in order to run._**

-For example, in an alternation Chevrotain must able to choose the right alternative process, but in order to do so the **contents** (Grammar) of each alternative must be known **in advance**.
+For example, in an alternation Chevrotain must be able to choose the right alternative to process, but in order to do so the **contents** (Grammar) of each alternative must be known **in advance**.